 - Which providers are most likely to disrupt our manufacturing?

 - What is the business competitiveness on sales incentives?

 The initial wave of analytics aims at improving product growth because products are usually at the center of the manufacturing process.
 Other common areas of emphasis include supply chain optimization, sales and marketing budget control, warranty spending reduction and overall financial management improvements.

 In these specific fields, data analytics can bring breakthrough insights with a significant effect on business results and potentially provide an incredible ROI on the analytics investment of an organization.
-Additionally, the use of analytics can promote new revenue models built around selling services of a manufacturing company.
+Additionally, the use of analytics for manufacturing industry can promote new revenue models built around selling services of a manufacturing company.

-Here are few ways how data analytics can help manufactures
+Here are a few benefits of data analytics in manufacturing

 1. Maintaining lower operating costs

 What if employees were able to perform an immediate supply chain analysis?
 What if a collaborative, enterprise-wide sales dashboard could help to monitor revenue stream?
-With search-driven data analytics, manufacturing employees gain the ability to handle ad hoc queries in seconds.
+With search-driven data analytics for manufacturing, employees gain the ability to handle ad hoc queries in seconds.
 They get results in the form of a visualization model with easy-to-read data and are embedded in shared workflows and portals.

 This will help to decide how a manufacturing unit spends funds as well as consider eliminating costly reports or pay-per-user license fees for data solutions.